mbari-org/humpback-whale-song-detection/README.md

         nohup python3 -u hwsd/apply_model.py "2017/$mr" > "logs/nohup-2017--$mr.out" &
     done

+NOTE:
-Note that `hwsd/apply_model.py` is a convenience to run the actual core function `apply_model_day` on multiple days.
+`hwsd/apply_model.py` is mainly a convenience to run the actual core function `apply_model_day` on multiple days.
+In particular, note that `HOURS_PER_CALL` and `MODEL_MINUTES` are two key settings that you may need to adjust depending on available memory on the system.
+See `hwsd/apply_model.py` for more details.

-For a particular day you can also run `hwsd/apply_model_day.py` directly.
+You can also run `hwsd/apply_model_day.py` directly and with options from the command line to set any relevant parameters as needed.
 Run the following for usage:

     hwsd/apply_model_day.py --help